spack/spack/lib/spack/docs/build_systems/rpackage.rst

 useful.
 You should **NOT** add these dependencies to your package.
 R packages already have enough dependencies as it is, and adding optional dependencies can really slow down the concretization process.
 They can also introduce circular dependencies.
+If you really consider the installation of suggested packages to be important, then you can add these dependencies conditional on the `suggests` variant.

 A fifth rarely used section is: